Category: Animated Strategies – Walk, Run and Body Mechanics

-Animated Strategies – Run, Walk and Body Mechanic cycles.
+Animated Strategies – Walk, Run and Body Mechanics.

 Animation Strategies – Walk Cycle research and Process.